 Because flooded lead acid batteries are liquid they must be stored upright to prevent leaking their acidic electrode solution.
 They also have valves in place for off gassing.
 Flooded lead acid batteries release explosive and toxic gases as they charge so they need to be properly ventilated.

 |Works with most chargers|

-Absorbed Glass Matt batteries (AGM): These batteries work in a similar way to FLA; as the name implies they use a glass matt instead of liquid electrode to separate the plates.
+Absorbed Glass Matt batteries (AGM): As the name implies these use a glass matt instead of liquid electrode to separate the plates.
 AGM batteries hold their charge very well and are less sensitive to overcharging.
 These batteries are do not require dedicated ventilation because they have sealed valves that hold the gas inside unless severely overcharged.
 They were developed for the military so are physically robust, and can handle a large range of temperatures.

 AGM batteries are usually about twice the cost FLA batteries and generally don’t last as long.
 They are able to discharge and charge more quickly than FLA, making them more applicable in situations where quick discharge is needed in a deep-cycle application or taking input from a high amperage alternator.

 Because of the design of AGM batteries, they do not need to be stored upright to continue to operate efficiently.
-In addition, these batteries require little to no maintenance.
+In addition, these batteries require less maintenance.
 AGM batteries have many different nicknames and can be sold as dry cell batteries, non-spillable, or valve-regulated lead acid.

 |AGM Pros||AGM Cons|

 |No dedicated ventilation required||Shorter lifespan than FLA or Lithium|

 |Holds charge well||More sensitive to overcharging|